rn1hd/rn1hd/README.md

 [Back to Top (Behavioral Questions)](https://github.com/rn1hd#behavioral-questions)

-- Through regularly working late hours for the sake of **job simplification** which can return, an improvement to employee productivity and client satisfaction.
+- Through regularly spending my free time in gaining proficiency on my weaknesses that has the **potential** to overcome a workplace challenge easily.

 #### **Give an example of when you performed well under pressure.**